isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 **Data Set Details Panel**

-This panel shows the **Total Number of Samples** and **Total Number of Cases** for the data set or program selected from the Data Set drop down.
+This panel shows the **Total Number of Samples** and **Total Number of Cases** for the currently displayed data set (selected from the Data Set drop down) based on the selected filters.

 **Data Set Clinical Features Panel**